 Deadline: Monday, June 3, 2019

-The awardee will present at the APS March Meeting 2018, and the lectureship term will begin September 1, 2018.
+The awardee will give a talk at the APS March Meeting, and the lectureship term will begin the following September.
 The nomination must include:

 In addition, the nomination should include:

 To start a new or update a continuing nomination, please see the Prize & Award Nomination Guidelines.